-Prior to the Professional Semester:

-Field Experience courses: EDU 200 (1), 300 (1), 360 (1), 400 (1).

-Other professional courses: EDU 201, 225, 341 or 342 or 343 (2), 434; ENG 363;

-PSY 223, 325; COM 212.

-- During the Professional Semester (spring of senior year): EDU 451, 470 (10). - Complete all Professional Education Program requirements listed below.
+- Professional Education courses: - Prior to the Professional Semester: - Field Experience courses: EDU 200 (1), 300 (1), 360 (1), 400 (1). - Other professional courses: EDU 201, 225, 341 or 342 or 343 (2), 434; ENG 363; PSY 223, 325; COM 212. - During the Professional Semester (spring of senior year): EDU 451, 470 (10). - Complete all Professional Education Program requirements listed below.
 Interview for candidacy by Art faculty by end of junior year.
 Junior-Level Portfolio Review with at least a "3" rating for the class.
 Exit Interview by Art faculty by end of senior year.
 See School of Education section of catalog for remaining requirements.
+Total for Teacher Licensure requirements: 40 semester hours.

 Note: A grade of D is not acceptable for licensure in a major course or in a professional education course.
-Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching
+Only the student who successfully completes all phases of the Professional Education Program and meets all other department requirements can be permitted to enter pre-service teaching.